Unlawful Detainer vs Eviction in Florida

 Which one is it?
 Our office hears this question all too often.
 Do you have an invited guest staying in your home, but they are refusing to leave?
 Is this guest a family member or an ex boyfriend or girlfriend?
 A Squatter?
 What are your options and would the process of having them removed from your home be considered an Unlawful Detainer action or an Eviction in Florida?

 Florida Unlawful Detainer

-4) they refused to leave the home.
+- the occupant refused to leave the home.